SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0825 GMT

 --------------------------------

-The benchmark 10-year bond yield steady at 8.83 percent as investors lighten positions ahead of Friday's 160-billion-rupee debt auction.
+The benchmark 10-year bond yield down 1 basis point at 8.84 percent ahead of the 160 billion rupee ($2.62 billion) bond auction later in the session.

 RUPEE